mlzxy/arp/README.md

 <!-- ![](assets/main-fig.jpg) -->

-Updated: This work has been accepted at IEEE Robotics and Automation Letters 2025!
-In the Appendix D of our latest paper, we present an in-depth analysis of the effects of timestep-input and sampling strategy for RLBench training.
+**Updated (Mar 12, 2025)**: This work has been accepted at IEEE Robotics and Automation Letters 2025!
+In Appendix D of our latest paper, we present an in-depth analysis of the effects of timestep-input and sampling strategy for RLBench training.

 We present an imitation learning architecture based on autoregressive action sequence learning.
 We demonstrate strong results on Push-T, ALOHA, RLBench, and real robot experiments.
 For details, please check our [paper](https://arxiv.org/abs/2410.03132).